emilyfuhrman/map-club/2016_Fall/Session_06/README.md

 This guided session explores [QGIS](http://www.qgis.org/en/site/), a free and open source geographic information system that offers powerful tools for data editing, viewing, and analysis.
 In preparation, please [download](http://www.qgis.org/en/site/forusers/download.html) QGIS and its dependencies.

-This workshop is based on a modified version of the introductory lecture presented for the [Mapping for Architecture, Urbanism and the Humanities](https://github.com/juanfrans-courses/mapping_arch_hum) class at Columbia University.
+The workshop presented for this session is based on a modified version of the introductory lecture presented for the [Mapping for Architecture, Urbanism and the Humanities](https://github.com/juanfrans-courses/mapping_arch_hum) class at Columbia University.

 #### Data